-- Nonsteroidal anti-inflammatory drugs (NSAIDs), including naproxen sodium (Aleve, Anaprox) and ibuprofen (Advil, Motrin IB, others)
+- Over-the-counter drugs such as aspirin, naproxen sodium (Aleve) and ibuprofen (Advil, Motrin IB, others)

 - Piroxicam (Feldene)

 Antidepressants work by changing your body's response to brain chemicals, including serotonin, norepinephrine and dopamine, that affect your mood.
-These chemicals may also cause your blood pressure to increase.
-Examples of antidepressants that can raise your blood pressure include:
+These chemicals may also cause an increase in blood pressure.
+Examples of antidepressants that can raise your blood pressure are: